refinery-platform/refinery-platform/docs/tutorial.md

 To follow the steps of this tutorial, you will need a data set consisting of data files and a metadata file that is referencing your files.

-__This tutorial can be completed using the Tutorial Data Set, which consists of sample ChIP-seq data and their associated metadata file (need links).
+__This tutorial can be completed using the Tutorial Data Set, which consists of sample ChIP-seq data ([input control][input.fastq] and [experimental][nanog.fastq] FASTQ files -- download both) and their associated metadata [file][tutorial.tsv].
 Follow all steps (except creating a metadata file as it already exists) and note the bullet points after some steps with expanded instructions specific to the Tutorial Data Set.__

 ## 1. Creating a Metadata File
 1. Compile all the metadata to be associated with the data set and then organize these metadata into a delimited (e.g. tab-delimited) text file.
 A template metadata file can be found [here][refinery-sample-metadata.tsv] -- note the required attributes (sample name, data file, and organism).
 Additional attributes can be appended as needed.